viperleed/viperleed/doc/content/sections/structure_search.rst

 ================

-The structure search (referred to as ``search`` in the code) is the third part of a :ref:`tensor-LEED<tensor_leed>` calculation as implemented in ViPErLEED (:ref:`RUN<run>` = 3).
+The structure search (referred to as ``search`` in the code) is the third part of a :ref:`tensor-LEED<tensor_leed>` calculation as implemented in ViPErLEED (:ref:`RUN = 3<run>`).
-It must follow a :ref:`reference calculation<ref-calc>` and a :ref:`delta amplitude calculation<sec_deltas>` and requires stored :ref:`delta files<deltaszip>` to run.
+It must follow a :ref:`reference calculation<ref-calc>` and a :ref:`delta-amplitudes calculation<sec_deltas>`.
+It requires stored
-In almost all cases it is the most computationally expensive part of the calculation to run.
-The complexity depends on the size of the parameter space defined in the :ref:`DISPLACEMENTS file<displacements>`.
+:ref:`delta files<deltaszip>` to run.
+In almost all cases, it is the most computationally expensive part of a |LEED-IV| calculation.
+The complexity depends on the size of the parameter space defined in the :ref:`DISPLACEMENTS` file.

-During the structure search, the optimization algorithm (see Ref. :cite:alp:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration-space defined in :ref:`DISPLACEMENTS<displacements>`.
-Diffraction intensities and a corresponding |R factor| are calculated for these structures based on combinations of the pre-computed delta-amplitudes.
+During the structure search, the optimization algorithm (see Ref. :cite:alp:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration space defined in :ref:`DISPLACEMENTS`.
+Diffraction intensities and the corresponding |R factor| are calculated for these structures based on combinations of the precomputed delta amplitudes.
-The optimization tries to find the combination of parameters yielding the lowest possible |R factor|.
+The optimization tries to find the combination of parameters yielding the smallest possible |R factor|.

-The behavior of the structure optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
-For details on the available options for geometrical, vibrational and occupational displacement vectors see the entry on the :ref:`DISPLACEMENTS file<displacements>`.
-There are some caveats to the structure optimization in tensor LEED in general and the implementation in TensErLEED in particular.
+The behavior of the structure-optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
+See the section describing the :ref:`DISPLACEMENTS` file for details on the available options for geometric, vibrational, and occupation displacements.
+There are some caveats to the structure optimization in tensor LEED in general, and to the implementation in TensErLEED in particular.
 See :ref:`the section on structure search in tensor LEED<tensor_leed_search>` for details.